Vladimir Zelenbaba: Scarborough

 In 2020, he signed with Scarborough SC.
-In his debut season with Scarborough, he assisted in securing the First Division title, and featured in the championship final against FC Vorkuta, but were defeated by a score of 2-1.
-He featured in the ProSound Cup final in 2021 against FC Vorkuta but was defeated in a penalty shootout.
+In his debut season with Scarborough, he assisted in securing the league's first division title and featured in the championship final against FC Vorkuta, but were defeated by a score of 2-1.
+He featured in the ProSound Cup final in 2021 against Vorkuta but was defeated in a penalty shootout.
 He won his second championship title by assisting Scarborough in defeating Vorkuta in the 2021 playoffs.

 Zelenbaba re-signed with the eastern Toronto side for this third season.
-He helped the club secure a postseason by finishing third throughout the regular season.
-In the opening round of the playoffs, he contributed a goal against BGH City FC which helped advance the club to the next round.
+He helped the club secure a postseason berth by finishing third throughout the regular season.
+In the opening round of the playoffs, he contributed a goal against BGH City FC, which helped advance the club to the next round.
 He played in Scarborough's run to the championship final, which the eastern Toronto side lost to FC Continentals (formerly FC Vorkuta).

+The 2023 campaign marked his fourth season with the organization.
+He would go on to win his second regular-season title with Scarborough.
+In 2024, he participated in the Royal CSL Cup final, where the Serbian White Eagles defeated them.
+Throughout the regular season, the club finished as runners-up to the Serbs.

 Managerial career

 In 2016, he was the head coach for the FK Voždovac U-13 team.
 He was a player-coach in 2017 for SC Waterloo Region and became associated with ProStars FC as an academy coach.